Anglin, Donald L. Consultant, Automotive and Technical Writing, Charlottesville, Virginia.

 - Additional Readings

 An electrochemical device that stores chemical energy which can be converted into electrical energy, thereby providing a direct-current voltage source.
 Although the term “battery” is properly applied to a group of two or more electrochemical cells connected together electrically, both single-cell and multicell devices are called batteries (Fig. 1).
-Batteries are probably the most reliable known source of power.
-See also: Electrochemistry; Electromotive force (cells)
+An extremely reliable source of power, batteries appear in a vast number and range of applications in the modern world, for instance in mobile telecommunications devices, portable computers, vehicles, and electronics.
+See also: Automobile; Computer; Direct current; Electric vehicle; Electrochemistry; Electromotive force (cells); Electronics; Mobile communications

 The content above is only an excerpt.